Chart Color Schemes

 Yangebup's population is slightly younger than the national pattern

-Yangebup's median age is 37, matching Greater Perth's figure and closely resembling Australia's median age of 38.
-The 55-64 age group comprises 12.3% of Yangebup's population, higher than Greater Perth, while the 15-24 cohort makes up 10.6%.
+Yangebup's median age is 37, matching Greater Perth's figure and closely resembling Australia's median age of 38 years.
+The 55-64 age group constitutes a strong 12.3% in Yangebup compared to Greater Perth, while the 15-24 cohort stands at 10.6%.
 Between 2021 and present, the 65-74 age group has increased from 7.7% to 8.9% of the population.
 Conversely, the 45-54 age group has decreased from 13.6% to 12.6%.
 By 2041, demographic projections indicate significant shifts in Yangebup's age structure.
-Notably, the 75-84 group is projected to grow by 112%, reaching 654 people from 308.
-This growth contributes to an aging population trend, with those aged 65 and above accounting for 56% of the projected population increase.
-Meanwhile, the 5-14 and 35-44 age groups are expected to experience population declines.
+Notably, the 75-84 group is projected to grow by 112%, reaching 654 people from a previous count of 308.
+This growth contributes to an aging population trend, with those aged 65 and above comprising 56% of the projected population growth.
+Meanwhile, the 5-14 and 35-44 age cohorts are expected to experience population declines.